How Do Implants Prevent Bone Loss?

 Charleston, West Virginia

 Dental implants are often recommended to patients who have missing teeth, or need to undergo a procedure that can require the removal of their teeth.
 Having missing teeth can cause a variety of issues other than the obvious concerns with aesthetics and convenience.
 For one, tooth loss often leads to bone damage which only gets aggravated the longer the missing tooth is not replaced.
 Moreover, dentures, which are seen as a standard replacement for missing teeth, do not promote bone growth, and are not ideal for some patients.
-If you have been having issues with your teeth and believe that it is time for implants, Revive Dental and Implant Center can help suggest the most effective restoration plan.
+If you have been having issues with your teeth and believe that it is time for dental implants, Revive Dental and Implant Center can help suggest the most effective restoration plan.

 How Does Tooth Loss Affect The Jawbone?